Keinberger/goChat/README.md

 ## Requirements

-The program requires a Unix System (Linux/macOS) or Go11 or newer.
+The program requires a Unix System (Linux/macOS) or Go11/newer.

 ## Usage

 ### Setting up a Server

-Run 'go run main.go' or './server' inside of server/ and the program will automatically start a new server on port :9000 for you.
+Run `go run main.go` or `./server` inside of server/ and the program will automatically start a new server on port :9000 for you.
 It will log all the commands and/or messages that get sent to the server, same with deletion of chats and other important logs.

 You may change the welcome message inside of config.json.

 ### Using the client

-Run 'go run *.go ip port' or './client ip port' (e.g. go run *.go localhost 9000) inside of client/.
+Run `go run *.go ip port` or `./client ip port` (e.g. `go run *.go localhost 9000`) inside of client/.
 If the client succesfully connected to the server, you can see all the commands one can send to the server or use for the client.

 Server commands start with '/' and will get sent to the server and be processed there.